 Time Zones in Mexico

-Use the visual time grid and hour-by-hour tables to compare Mexico time with any other timezone.
-Export meetings with ICS download or send to Google Calendar and Gmail.
+Use the visual hour-by-hour grid to compare Mexico time with any other timezone.
+Export meetings with ICS download, Google Calendar, or Gmail support.

-Check whether Mexico observes daylight saving time and view exact transition dates where applicable.
-Time data updates automatically using the IANA timezone database and historical rule changes.
+Track whether Mexico observes daylight saving time, including exact transition dates where applicable and historical rule changes.
+Times adjust automatically using the IANA timezone database.

 How to Check Time in Mexico

-Select a working time window on the grid: Click Select if needed, then drag across the colored timeline on a Mexico row to highlight a time range in purple; use the left and right handles to resize it or drag the center to move it.
-For example, if you drag a morning block on Mexico City (UTC-6) and compare it with Cancún (UTC-5) and Tijuana (UTC-8), you can immediately see that Mexico spans multiple local business windows, which matters when setting one national meeting time for teams in central, southeastern, and northwestern regions.
+Select a meeting window on the grid: Click Select to enter selection mode, then drag across the colored timeline on Mexico’s row to highlight a time range in purple; you can move the range by dragging the center or fine-tune it with the left and right handles.
+For example, if you drag a morning work block in Mexico City (UTC-6) and compare it with Cancun (UTC-5) and Tijuana (UTC-8 standard, UTC-7 daylight saving), you can quickly see how a central Mexico business hour shifts later in Cancun and earlier on the Pacific border, which is critical for sales calls, warehouse cutoffs, and handoffs between regional teams.

-Export and share the result: Once a range is selected, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
-This is especially practical for sending a confirmed meeting slot to a distributed team, adding a factory call to a calendar invite, or sharing a travel coordination window with colleagues moving between Mexico City, Mérida, and Tijuana.
+Export and share the result: Once a range is selected, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link to send the chosen time window to colleagues or clients.
+This is especially practical for sending a confirmed meeting slot to a distributed team, creating a calendar event for a factory review in Monterrey, or sharing a travel-planning window for arrivals into Mexico City, Tijuana, or Cancun.

 Time Zones in Mexico